willcrichton/rust-book/src/ch01-02-hello-world.md

 to `println!`, and the string is printed to the screen.

-Fourth, we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
+Fourth, we end the line with a semicolon (`;`), which indicates that this statement is over and the next one is ready to begin.
 Most lines of Rust code end with a semicolon.

 ### Compiling and Running Are Separate Steps